3DGenomes/TADbit/doc/source/tutorial/tutorial_4_data_normalization.rst

 ~~~~~~~~~~~~~~~~~~~~~~

-Weights are calculated according to this formula (see :class:`pytadbit.experiment.Experiment.normalize_hic`):
+Weights are calculated according to this formula (see :func:`pytadbit.experiment.Experiment.normalize_hic`):

 .. math::